 The secret to hiking in Colorado is this: all of it is absolutely stunning.
 It may be easy to go to a National Park, because they’re glorious and well known.
 But if you want to have space to be alone you’ll need to venture away from Estes Park, Boulder and the kinds of Colorado hiking trips that everyone already knows about.

-The good news is that with just about the same amount of driving away from Denver, you can find yourself in some very remote locations that are easy to find, easy to park at and way less travelled.
+The good news is that with just about the same amount of driving away from Denver, you can find yourself in some very remote locations that are easy to find, easy to park at and way less traveled.
 I call them “bang for your buck” hikes.
 These undiscovered hiking trails near Denver, Colorado promise amazing sights, solitude, and a good chance of wildlife sightings – and they’re all an easy drive from Denver.

 So the next time you find yourself in Denver, Colorado and want to have some adventure, skip the popular places to hike near Denver and check out these glorious gems instead!